 Nonprofits that are allowed to do partisan electioneering work need to be particularly aware that their support or opposition of candidates will likely trigger campaign finance related reporting to the state.

-In New Mexico, the Campaign Reporting Act outlines the state-level campaign finance regulations that might apply to your work:
+In Florida, Chapter 106 of the Florida Statute outlines the state level campaign finance regulations that might apply to your work.